GARCH density and functional forecasts: Comparing exact formulae with simulation-based methods

-From Table \ref{table_10} one deduces that a large number of replications $R$ is required to compute a confidence interval at level $1-\eta $ for $\VaR_{h,p}$ for given $a$.
-Note that the values of $R$ are large also because of the factor $f_{x_{h}}^{2}(\VaR_{h,p})$ and $p^2$ in the denominators of \eqref{eq_length_VaR} and \eqref{eq_lenghtCI_ES}, respectively.
+From Table \ref{table_10} one deduces that a large number of replications $n$ is required to compute a confidence interval at level $1-\eta $ for $\VaR_{h,p}$ for given $a$.
+Note that the values of $n$ are large also because of the factor $f_{x_{h}}^{2}(\VaR_{h,p})$ and $p^2$ in the denominators of \eqref{eq_length_VaR} and \eqref{eq_lenghtCI_ES}, respectively.

-Values of $R$ from \eqref{eq_lenghtCI_ES} are reported in Table \ref{table_11} for the selected precision level $a=10^5$ and $h=2$, using the values of $\alpha$ and $\beta$ from Table \ref{table_0}, and with reference to the standardised variate.
+Values of $n$ from \eqref{eq_lenghtCI_ES} are reported in Table \ref{table_11} for the selected precision level $a=5$ and $h=2$, using the values of $\alpha$ and $\beta$ from Table \ref{table_0}, and with reference to the standardized variate.
 In Table \ref{table_11}, $V_{h}^2$ in \eqref{eq_lenghtCI_ES} is evaluated using numerical integration in \eqref{eq_mom_v} for $n=2$ with $f_{x_{h}}(\cdot)$ computed as in \eqref{eq_length_VaR}.
 Also from Table \ref{table_11} one deduces that a large number of replications $R$ is required to compute a confidence interval at level $1-\eta $ for $\ES_{h,p}$.

-More importantly for both Tables \ref{table_10} and \ref{table_11}, because of the nature of the confidence interval, there is probability $\eta $ that each of $\VaR_{h,p}$ or $\ES_{h,p}$ does not fall within its MC confidence interval.
+More importantly, because of the nature of confidence intervals, there is probability $\eta $ that each of $\VaR_{h,p}$ or $\ES_{h,p}$ does not fall within its MC confidence interval.
 Decreasing $\eta $ does not offer a solution to this problem, because the quantile $z_{1-\eta /2}$ of the standard normal distribution would diverge.

-One hence needs to conclude that the MC estimation of $\VaR_{h,p}$ or $\ES_{h,p}$ is costly in terms of number of replications $R$, and it does not guarantee any given level of numerical precision $a$, because of the probability $\eta $ of $\VaR_{h,p}$ or $\ES_{h,p}$ to fall outside its MC confidence interval.
+One hence concludes that the MC estimation of $\VaR_{h,p}$ or $\ES_{h,p}$ is costly in terms of number of replications $n$, and it does not guarantee any given level of numerical precision $a$, because of the probability $\eta $ of $\VaR_{h,p}$ or $\ES_{h,p}$ to fall outside its MC confidence interval.
 This is in contrast with the ease and precision of the exact formulae \eqref{eq_predictive_Gaussian} and \eqref{eq_predictive_cdf} provided in this paper.

 Similar consideration apply the to direct nonparametric estimation of the \pof\ density.